 Paraguay has two official languages: Spanish and Guarani.
 In practice, Spanish is the dominant language of business and government.
 A significant percentage of the business community understands Portuguese.
 English and German are also understood by many.

-Adequate medical facilities, prescription and over-the-counter medications, supplies, and services are normally available in Asuncion, although medical facilities have been severely strained by the COVID-19 pandemic.
+Adequate medical facilities, prescription and over-the-counter medications, supplies, and services are normally available in Asuncion.
 Elsewhere, these are limited or non-existent in rural areas.
 Sanitary conditions are generally adequate.
 Bottled water is recommended.

 Outbreaks of mosquito-borne diseases including Dengue, Chikungunya, and Zika are recurrent and occur in urban and rural areas.
 The World Health Organization (WHO) declared Paraguay Malaria-free in 2018.
 Travelers should carry and use CDC-recommended insect repellents.
-COVID-19 vaccinations are also recommended.
+COVID-19 vaccinations are required for entry into Paraguay.
 COVID-19 has strongly impacted the capacity of the public and private health systems.
 Paraguay has implemented testing and quarantine measures for foreign travelers due to COVID-19.
 Travelers should check https://py.usembassy.gov/covid-19-information-2/] for current requirements.

 Information on vaccinations and other health precautions can be found on the U.S. Center for Disease Control website (https://wwwnc.cdc.gov/travel).
 For information about outbreaks of infectious diseases abroad, consult the WHO website.
 The WHO website also contains additional health information for travelers, including detailed Paraguay-specific health information.